World condemns Myanmar junta for 'cruel' execution of activists | Law-Order

 The shadow National Unity Government (NUG), which is leading efforts to undermine the junta's attempts to rule Myanmar, said it was time for an international response.
 "The global community must punish their cruelty," said Kyaw Zaw, a spokesperson for the NUG president's office.

-Myanmar has been in chaos since the coup, with the military, which has ruled the former British colony for five of the past six decades, engaged in battles on multiple fronts with newly formed militia groups.
-United Nations human rights chief Michelle Bachelet called the executions a "cruel and regressive step" that would "only deepen its entanglement in the crisis it has itself created."
+Myanmar has been in chaos since the Feb.
+1, 2021 coup, with the military, which has ruled the former British colony for five of the past six decades, engaged in battles on multiple fronts with newly formed militia groups.
+United Nations human rights chief Michelle Bachelet called the executions a "cruel and regressive step."

-The United States condemned the action and said there can no longer be "business as usual" with Myanmar's junta.
-Amnesty International's death penalty adviser, Chiara Sangiorgio, said the executions were "an enormous setback" and that the junta is "not going to stop there."

-Human Rights Watch acting Asia director Elaine Pearson said it was "an act of utter cruelty" that "aims to chill the anti-coup protest movement."
-One video showed several masked protesters chanting and carrying a large banner down on a street in Yangon that read "We will never be frightened" before turning to run.
+U.N.
+Secretary-General Antonio Guterres strongly condemned the executions and called again for the release of all arbitrarily detained prisoners, including Suu Kyi.
+In a joint statement, the European Union, Australia, Canada, Japan, New Zealand, Norway, South Korea, Britain and the United States described the executions as "reprehensible acts of violence that further exemplify the regime's disregard for human rights and the rule of law."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)